readandprogress/reading.is-a.dev/_posts/Writing/2025-07-30-give-evening-pages-a-try.md

 title: "Give Evening Pages a Try!"
 date: 2025-07-30 19:00:00 -0500
 last_modified_at:
-categories: Writing
-tags: [ Journaling, Freeform, Reflecting, Habits, Writing ]
+tags: [ Writing, Journaling, Freeform, Reflecting, Habits ]
 time: 1:17
 description: "Writing can be hard and sometimes almost nigh impossible; it is something you have to be in the right mindset for.